-Allow me to introduce myself: I’m Pachimari, one of the many Customer Service MVPs in Europe.
+Allow me to introduce myself: I’m Pachimari, one of many Customer Service MVPs in Europe.
 If you’re reading this, it means that the forums for your favorite game have been updated to the much better version that you’re browsing right now.
-Not only have many things become easier to manage; there are plenty of exciting new functions as well, like Blizz trackers, notifications and real-time updates.
+Not only have many things become easier to manage; there are plenty new functions as well, like the Blizz tracker, notifications, …

 As you may already know, these new forums are based on Discourse, and its coolest feature is without a doubt that it allows you to use particular kinds of code in your posts.
 I decided to create this guide to show you all the different tools you can use in order to customize your topics and replies.
-Feel free to save this page as a bookmark in your web browser so that you always find it in case you need it!
+Feel free to save this page as a bookmark in your web browser in case you’ll need it!

 While most of the following codes are available for everybody, some specific codes are bound to a certain trust level.
-This table shows you the requirements and unlockable features for each trust level:
+This table shows you the requirements and unlockable features for those:

 |1||- Enter 5 Topics